RakholiyaJyoti/webinar-GIT-session/README.md

 # webinar-GIT-session
-we are creating this repo for practice purpose
+we are creating this repo for practice purposebut who are making changes.